upf-gti/SignON-realizer/docs/InstructionsBML.md

 ## Circular Motion
 Moves the arm (wrist) in a circular motion.

-The motion is cut if an arm location is executed afterwards.
+The motion is stopped if an arm location is executed afterwards.
 ``` javascript
 {
     type: "gesture",